Today, you’re going to learn how to start your self love journey: what self-love is and what self-love isn’t, how to practice self-love.

 In essence, self-loathing is an extreme form of low self-esteem.
 You beat yourself up over everything you do believe that you can’t do anything right and that you’re worthless.

 Most importantly you don’t believe you are worthy of anyone’s love.
 These thoughts are dangerous and can become a self-fulfilling prophecy.

 Examples of self-loathing can be statements such as: I am incompetent, not good enough, stupid, ugly, embarrassing, etc.

 Many people with low self-esteem confuse self-loathing with a conscience.
 They believe that their inner critical voice is the voice of consciousness.

 While your consciousness tells you what is morally correct and how to behave responsibly, self-loathing, on the other hand, beats you up for everything you are without you challenging it or recognizing that something is wrong with the way you talk to yourself.

-* Apologizing for every thing that goes wrong.
+1. Apologizing for everything that goes wrong.
 You think you are always at fault.

-* Physical neglect.
-You do not care about your physical appearance and the basic personal hygiene.
+3. Physical neglect.
+You do not care about your physical appearance and basic personal hygiene.

 You believe it’s protecting you but in reality, it’s reinforcing feelings of guilt and shame and self-destructive behaviors.

-As a child, you were extremely sensitive to the smallest increase your one or both of your parents’ level of anger and stress.
+As a child, you were extremely sensitive to the smallest increase your one or both of your parents’ levels of anger and stress.